Germanunkol/Wiki-Based-RPG/README.md

 ================
 If you have downloaded the .love file from IndieDB, you already have the source code.
 The .love is a renamed .zip file, which you can rename back to .zip and then extract anywhere you wish.
 Alternatively, get the current source code from git: https://github.com/Germanunkol/Wiki-Based-RPG
+Windows users: the .exe is also a compressed file.
+To get to the data, uncompress it using a zip Program like 7zip (might also work with the windows standard zip Program).

 **(NOTE: as of Wiki-Based-RPG version 0.6, you can get secial character to work if you run a L&ouml;ve version higher than 0.8.0.
 At the time of writing, the current version is 0.8.0, so for getting special characters to work, you need to compile l&ouml;ve from source.
 Check its website for details on how to do this.)**

 ###Linux:###

 1. Install L&ouml;ve2D, either from your repositories (version 0.8.0 and up recommended!) or from https://love2d.org/